Azure/azure-rest-api-specs/specification/vmware/resource-manager/readme.md

     # https://azure.github.io/autorest/extensions/#x-ms-long-running-operation-options
     from: vmware.json

-  # - code: PatchSkuProperty
-  #   reason: sku can not be updated
-  #   from: vmware.json

   - code: PatchResponseCodes
     reason: PrivateClouds_Update and Clusters_Update respond with 201 instead of 202.
 Changing it is breaking.
     from: vmware.json